smirarab/sepp/tutorial/upp-tutorial.md

 - Java (version > 1.5)
 - PASTA (version 1.0 or later)

-**Installation of SEPP**:
-### 1. From Source Code
-Current version of TIPP has been developed and tested entirely on Linux and MAC.
-Windows won't work currently (future versions may or may not support Windows).

-You need to have:

-- Python (version 2.7 or later)
-- Blast (version 2.2.2 or later)
-- Java (version > 1.5 or later)

-**Installation of SEPP**:
+#### Step 1: Install SEPP
-TIPP is a part of the SEPP distribution package.
+UPP is a part of the SEPP distribution package.
 First download and install SEPP:

 1. Open a terminal and create a directory where you want to keep SEPP. e.g. `mkdir ~/sepp-code`.
 Go to this directory. e.g. `cd ~/sepp-code`.